 In 2021, the cost of data breaches reached $4.24 million — the highest count in the 17 years IBM has reported on these figures.
 Though compromised credentials contributed to this cost, it’s not the only factor; IBM reported that the drastic increase in remote working due to COVID-19 boosted the cost of breaches compared to those where remote working wasn’t a factor.

 Since remote working is likely here to stay, organizations need new ways to protect their data.
-This all begins with effective application control.
+This all begins with effective application control, which should include an integrated internal controls management tool to boost efficiency.
 Though application controls can be executed in various ways, their primary purpose is to safeguard data transmitted between users and applications.

 Effective application control can save businesses millions of dollars; IBM found that organizations that used security artificial intelligence (AI) application controls spared $3.81 million in costs in 2021 compared to those that did not.